Are you a 'High Responder’ to training?:

 So how do we determine our own training response coefficient?

 I’ve prepared a calculator below that you can use to help to identify your own ka & training response.
-Just plug in your body weight along with 2 known CTL and FTP numbers from different points in your season, ideally a lower number from the start of your season and a higher number from the peak of your season.
+Just plug in your body weight along with 2 known CTL and FTP numbers from different points in your season.
+These can be either bike power numbers (default) or run speed numbers (km/h) by selecting 'Run' on the drop down.
+Ideally, the first number should be a lower number from the start of your season and the second a higher number from the peak of your season.

 The calculator will give you a value for your ka along with an assessment of whether you fall in the 'natural', 'realist' or 'workhorse' category of athlete.
 It will also show you on the chart above where you fit in (with the relationship between FTP in watts/kg on the y axis and CTL on the x axis)